 You'll expand on your understanding of the importance realisation plays in the design process.
 The focus will be on the designer market, allowing you to start to explore and understand fashion market awareness.

-A series of lectures, seminars, workshops and tutorials, will establish a foundation for the evaluation and discussion of fashion, dress and textiles in both written and oral form.
-It will draw on seminal works and the latest academic research to explore the production and consumption of fashion and textiles in their historical and theoretical context.
-In so doing you will gain an understanding of the methodology of fashion research for both the historical and recent past.
+This unit will establish a foundation for the evaluation and discussion of fashion, dress and textiles, which underpins practice in your main pathway.
+It will draw on seminal works and the latest academic research to explore the historical, cultural, social and economic significance of sartorial fashion.
+In so doing you will gain an understanding of fashion in a variety of contexts, both historically and theoretically.

-You'll challenge tried and tested approaches to design in your second year, taking an experimental and individual approach to your work.
+You'll challenge tried and tested approaches to design in Year 2, taking an experimental and individual approach to your work.
 You'll have the opportunity to tackle live briefs, working with well-known companies.

 Cut to Suit

-Building on your pattern cutting and production skills students, you will be introduced to a range of techniques practiced in both mass market and bespoke tailoring.
+Building on your pattern cutting and production skills you have learnt in year one, you will be introduced to a range of techniques practiced in both mass market and bespoke tailoring.
 Researching into historical and contemporary designer tailored garments will provide you with an invaluable knowledge of fabric choice, internal construction techniques, pattern and finishing.
 Using the skills acquired through studio workshop teaching, you will be able to reproduce a tailored product, testing the theory behind the taught tailored principles.

 Industry Placement or Case Study